 - have caring responsibilities resulting from coronavirus (COVID-19), such as caring for children who are at home as a result of school and childcare facilities closing, or caring for a vulnerable individual in your household

 What happens if I become sick whilst I am furloughed?

-In the event that you become ill when you’re furloughed, you’re entitled to be paid at least statutory sick pay plus any contractual sick pay you may be entitled to through your contract.
+If you become ill when you’re furloughed, you’re entitled to be paid at least plus any contractual sick pay you may be entitled to through your contract.
 Whether you remain on your furloughed rate or receive statutory sick pay will be up to your employer.
 If your employer decides to no longer have you on the furlough scheme, and instead moves you onto the statutory sick pay scheme, the employer will be responsible for paying you but it may be entitled to a two week statutory sick pay rebate.